awsdocs/amazon-api-gateway-developer-guide/doc_source/api-gateway-api-usage-plans.md

 *API keys* are alphanumeric string values that you distribute to application developer customers to grant access to your API\.
 You can use API keys together with [Lambda authorizers](apigateway-use-lambda-authorizer.md), [IAM roles](permissions.md), or [Amazon Cognito](apigateway-integrate-with-cognito.md) to control access to your APIs\.
 API Gateway can generate API keys on your behalf, or you can import them from a [CSV file](api-key-file-format.md)\.
 You can generate an API key in API Gateway, or import it into API Gateway from an external source\.
 For more information, see [Set up API keys using the API Gateway console](api-gateway-setup-api-key-with-console.md)\.

-An API key has a name and a value\. \(The terms "API key" and "API key value" are often used interchangeably\.\) The value is an alphanumeric string between 30 and 128 characters, for example, `apikey1234abcdefghij0123456789`\.
+An API key has a name and a value\. \(The terms "API key" and "API key value" are often used interchangeably\.\) The name cannot exceed 1024 characters\.
+The value is an alphanumeric string between 20 and 128 characters, for example, `apikey1234abcdefghij0123456789`\.

 **Important**
 API key values must be unique\.
 If you try to create two API keys with different names and the same value, API Gateway considers them to be the same API key\.